BenTaylorPublic/screeps/README.md

 ```
 ### Mid term:
 ```
+On 29/05 I saw that there was a rut with transfers
+    There was 100 amountLeft on a transfer of 1400 Z There was no Z left in the terminal

 MyMemory.Settings
     Settings I can change via flags (that directly match the settings key) Constants are all numbers